birkett/CloudFlare-DDNS-Updater/README.md

 https://www.microsoft.com/en-gb/download/details.aspx?id=17851
 <br /><br />
 ## Building
-Solution is known to build with Visual Studio 2013, no additional dependencies are needed.<br />
+Solution is known to build with Visual Studio 2013 (Community, Pro and Ultimate tested, Express should work), no additional dependencies are needed.<br />
 The project targets the full .NET 4.0 profile (not the client profile).
 <br /><br />
 ## Installing